Every company faces risks of all kinds. ISO 31000 defines risk management as “the effect of uncertainty on objectives.”

 On a grand scale, the risk of a natural disaster taking out your servers is fairly low – and can be mitigated by having backup servers at a different location waiting to be activated.

-On a smaller scale, the risk of one of your people selling confidential information to a competitor may be much higher.
-To mitigate that risk, you would have to have processes in place to monitor what employees do with their devices, perform detailed background checks, and be constantly vigilant.
+On a smaller scale, the risk of one of your people selling confidential information to a competitor may be a much more plausible risk .
+To mitigate that, you would have to put in place processes to monitor what employees do with their devices, perform detailed background checks, and be constantly vigilant.

 How you choose to handle risk depends on the size of your business, what industry you operate in, and the full scope of the risks you want to address.
 You don’t want to waste time on risk that are unforeseeable, but you do want to address real concerns.